 What is Dogecoin?

 Dogecoin started as a joke by two software developers, Jackson Palmer and Billy Markus, who, in 2013, wanted to make a ‘fun’ alternative to bitcoin.
-The coin was inspired by a popular meme featuring a Shibu Inu dog, his baffled expression and internal monologue in broken english.
+The coin was inspired by a popular meme featuring a Shiba Inu dog, his baffled expression and internal monologue in broken English.

-The coin is powered by litecoin and is considered a inflationary coin, because unlike bitcoin there is no finite number of coins that can be mined.
-Also, dogecoin’s 1-minute block intervals make it faster than other blockchains.
-Originally, the use of the funny meme was designed to satirise the rise of altcoins but in time the joke actually led to some practicality.
+The coin is powered by litecoin and is considered an inflationary coin, because unlike bitcoin there is no finite number of coins that can be mined.
+Also, Dogecoin’s 1-minute block intervals make it faster than many other blockchains.
+Originally, the use of the funny meme was designed to satirise the rise of altcoins, but in time, the joke actually led to some practicality.

 What can you do with Dogecoin?

 Dogecoin is actually very similar to bitcoin, as it can be used to send value internationally to anyone.
 And in recent years, the coin’s network has increased and more vendors are accepting the unique token.
 In the US, for example, the coin can be used for online and in-store purchases via Bitpay, a cryptocurrency wallet.
 However, dogecoin is not as popular in Australia and its uses are mostly limited to trading and sending it.